Burrowing owl: Taxonomy

 A paleosubspecies, A. c. providentiae, has been described from fossil remains from the Pleistocene of the Bahamas.
 How these birds relate to the extant A. c. floridana – that is, whether they were among the ancestors of that subspecies, or whether they represented a more distant lineage that completely disappeared later – is unknown.

 In addition, prehistoric fossils of similar owls have been recovered from many islands in the Caribbean (Barbuda, the Cayman Islands, Jamaica, Mona Island and Puerto Rico).
 These birds became extinct towards the end of the Pleistocene, probably because of ecological and sea-level changes at the end of the last ice age rather than human activity.
-These fossil owls differed in size from present-day burrowing owls and their relationship to the modern taxon has not been resolved.
+These fossil owls differed in size from present-day burrowing owls, and their relationship to the modern taxa has not been resolved.

 Description

 Burrowing owls have bright eyes; their beaks can be dark yellow or gray depending on the subspecies.
 They lack ear tufts and have a flattened facial disc.
 The owls have prominent white eyebrows and a white "chin" patch which they expand and display during certain behaviors, such as a bobbing of the head when agitated.

 Adults have brown heads and wings with white spotting.
 Their chests and abdomens are white with variable brown spotting or barring, also depending on the subspecies.
 Juvenile owls are similar in appearance, but they lack most of the white spotting above and brown barring below.
 The juveniles have a buff bar across their upper wings and their breasts may be buff-colored rather than white.
 Burrowing owls of all ages have grayish legs longer than those of other owls.

 Males and females are similar in size and appearance, so display little sexual dimorphism.
 Females tend to be heavier, but males tend to have longer linear measurements (wing length, tail length, etc.).
 Adult males appear lighter in color than females because they spend more time outside the burrow during daylight, and their feathers become "sun-bleached".
 The burrowing owl measures 19–28 cm long and spans 50.8–61 cm across the wings, and weighs 140–240 g.
 As a size comparison, an average adult is slightly larger than an American robin (Turdus migratorius).